Real96/HGSSRockSmashItemsRNGTool/README.md

 # Gen4RockSmashItemsRNGTool
-This too will let you RNG abuse items in HGSS games
+This tool will let you RNG abuse rocksmash items in HGSS games